vhtemp/insetcreator/README.md

 # Requirements

 To use this macro, you need:
-- A recent version of Fiji.
+- A recent version of Fiji: [Link to install Fiji](https://imagej.net/software/fiji/)
 - The Biovoxxel plugins installed and up to date.
+[Follow the tutorial to install Biovoxxel plugins](https://imagej.net/update-sites/following)
 - Input images in TIFF format with appropriate scaling.

 # Features